huangxiang360729/classifier-pruner/README.md

 - tqdm v4.46.1
 - torchsummary v1.5.1

+## Limitation
-## Now, it only support prune ResNet(18, 36, 50, 101, 152) on CIFAR10
+Now, it only support prune ResNet(18, 36, 50, 101, 152) on CIFAR10.

 Of course, it is easy to extend this code to other classification datasets.

 It can only prune the first Conv's filters in every BasicBlock or First two Conv's filters in every Bottleneck.

 Next time, I will take all Conv layer in ResNet into account when pruning.

+## cfg file
-## To prune, I have change the function to create ResNet model
+To prune Convenience, I have change the function to create ResNet model.

-I define a cfg which is a 2D integer list, and I use this cfg to create pruned model.
+I define a cfg and use it to create pruned model.

+cfg  is a 2D integer list:
   - row index means the block idx in ResNet
   - collum index means the Conv layer idx in the block (the first Conv, BasicBlock or Bottleneck)
   - each element value is the number of Conv's output chananel (or we can say the Conv's filter number)

+When prune is complete, I generate a cfg file to save the model's architecture by using 'torch.save()' function.

 ## Usage
 ### baseline